-In 2022, we expect to follow a substantially similar process in determining the reimbursement of the compensation for Mr. Herlihy, our Chief Financial Officer, and for Mr. Smernoff, our Chief Accounting Officer.
+In 2023, we expect to follow a substantially similar process in determining the reimbursement of EMG's compensation for our Compensated NEOs.

-Objectives of the Company's Compensation Programs
+Objectives of the Company's Compensation Programs for the Compensated NEOs

-The Company's compensation program is designed to:
+The Company's compensation program for the Compensated NEOs is designed to:

-- retain and motivate our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer by providing fair compensation; - encourage share ownership by providing a portion of compensation through OP LTIP Units; and - align management incentives with the long-term interests of our stockholders.
+- retain and motivate our Compensated NEOs by providing fair compensation; - · encourage share ownership by providing a portion of compensation through OP LTIP Units; and - · align management incentives with the long-term interests of our stockholders.

-Elements of Compensation
+Elements of Compensation for the Compensated NEOs